charludo/ELAS-Frontend/src/components/Projects/E3Selector/README.md

 As of the writing of this README, MUI SearchBar has a version conflict with the current React version.
 This however can safely be ignored with: `npm i --save material-ui-search-bar --legacy-peer-deps`

+During final testing for this submission, `npm install` did not suffice for installing all packages, `chokidar` and `node-sass` needed to be installed additionally.

 `npm start` will start the frontend server.
 Apart from sharing and scraping, the project will run at this point.

 ### Backend Dependencies